Defenses To Murder Charges Filed In Los Angeles

 Maybe some negligence could rise to the level of a crime, but again, whenever you're talking about an actual accident related to a murder charge, that can be a complete defense of the crime.

 They don't believe that there's any self-defense.
-They don't think the facts and circumstances typically that the defendant is trying to point out.
+They don't think the facts and circumstances typically align with what the defendant is trying to point out.
 So, a lot of times, you argue about the facts.
-In other words, one side says, here's what happened, and the other is saying, no, that didn't happen, here's what happened.
-Here's why I did this.
+In other words, one side says, 'Here's what happened,' and the other says, 'No, that didn't happen; here's what really happened. ' Here's why I did this.

 Facts Supporting Your Defense

-So, that's the first thing in a jury trial that you'll have to clear up as it relates to a murder case: the facts that you believe support your defense — whether it be self-defense or defense of others.
+So, that's the first thing in a jury trial that you'll have to clear up as it relates to a murder case: the facts that you believe support your defense, whether it be self-defense or defense of others.
 You cannot use deadly force to defend property, so that's not a defense in a criminal case.
-The old joke goes, " If you kill somebody who breaks into your house and you shoot the outside the home, make sure you drag him back in.
+The old joke goes, " If you kill somebody who breaks into your house and you shoot him outside the home, make sure you drag him back in.

 Of course, this is a joke.
 I would never suggest that anybody do this, but the point here is, if somebody is in your house, you'd be much more likely to win a murder charge if you killed them because if the person were in your home, you'd be able to argue that you felt that you were in danger.
 If somebody's running away with your TV set, for example, you can't shoot them in the back; that would be unreasonable.
 You cannot use deadly force to protect property.